-- A distributed core to enable low latency and fast speeds.
+- Using a distributed core to enable low latency and fast speeds.
 Our network is designed with its core elements distributed across the country.
 That means data traﬃc gets on the internet faster, which increases mobile data speeds.

 - Connecting individual cell sites to the main AT&T network with high-speed, reliable ﬁber cables (ethernet backhaul), which provide fast connections.

 Much like 4G introduced the world to the gig economy, we believe mobile 5G will jump-start the next wave of unforeseen innovation.
-Since becoming the first to make mobile 5G a reality in the U.S., AT&T now offers two flavors of 5G in many markets across the country.
-We use “5G” to refer to our 5G offering over sub-6 spectrum, with fast speeds over broader distances, and “5G+” is our name for 5G over millimeter wave spectrum, which enables even faster speeds and more capacity to high-trafficked areas.
-As of February 2020, AT&T introduced 5G in 58 markets and 5G+ in parts of 35 cities.
-For more information on availability, visit att.com/5GforYou.
+Since becoming the first to make mobile 5G a reality in the U.S., AT&T now offers 2 options for 5G in many markets across the country.
+We use “5G” to refer to our 5G offering over sub-6 spectrum, with fast speeds over broader distances, and “5G+” to refer to 5G over millimeter wave spectrum, which enables even faster speeds and more capacity to highly trafficked areas.